 Chairman Mr. Merrin, Ranking Member Mr. Boyd and members of the Higher Education Committee, thank you for the opportunity to testify today on House Bill 183.
 My name is Steven Arness and I am here today to share with you my personal experiences and thoughts about this legislation.

 While it may not look like it, I stand before you as the epitome of microaggressions, bigotry, and discrimination.
+So lets ask the question, and while it may not sound serious to you, it is for me, as a heterosexual male, which restroom do I use?

 Yes, I know, it is a rather silly question now isn’t it as looking at me right now you assuredly would say for me to use the men‘s restroom.